I’ll Never Let You Go

 “How does that relate to me?”
 Tunde asked, his voice tinged with desperation.

-“How does that relate to me?”
+“How does that relate to you?”
 Agnes rose from the bed, her voice a chilling whisper, yet laden with venom.
 “You are everything I despise about men.
 Entitled brutes who believe the world exists solely for their pleasure, treating women like mere tools.
 No, Tunde.
 I refuse to be your tool.
 I refuse to let you walk away with the upper hand.
 I will have the last laugh in this.
 I gave you my best.
 I tried to be a good wife, to love you with all my heart.
 But you turned me into this.
 The fact that you’re willing to part with everything just to rid yourself of me makes my hatred for you burn even hotter.
-You ingrate, you’ve made me despise you more and more—right from the moment you stumbled into our home reeking of alcohol, to when I saw that lipstick stain on your shirt, to the day Layo confronted me.
+You ingrate, you’ve made me despise you more and more.
+Right from the moment you stumbled into our home reeking of alcohol, to when I saw that lipstick stain on your shirt, to the day Layo confronted me.
 I hated you for every single transgression.
-I hated that you pursued Chichi, I hated knowing how this would end—with me cast aside like a discarded rag.
+I hated that you pursued Chichi.
+I hated knowing how this would end; With me cast aside like a discarded rag.
 I hated you, Tunde.”

 She closed the distance between them, her voice dropping to a menacing whisper.
 “But what truly made my hatred simmer was discovering how effortlessly I could manipulate you when you were drunk.
 How simple it was to control your driver and everyone around you, to make you as miserable as my own mother’s suffering.”